-document takes you through the steps to do this on the CSP platform, first adding the connector and then the rule.
+To setup routing on Microsoft 365 for email branding, you need to setup a connector and a rule in the Exchange Admin Centre and then apply it.
+This document takes you through the steps to do this on the management platform, first adding the connector and then the rule.

-Routing rules for Google Workspace for email branding
+Continue reading “Routing rules on Microsoft 365 for email branding”Routing rules for Google Workspace for email branding

 To set up routing for email branding on Google Workspace, you need to change the routing in the admin panel.
 Log in to Google Workspace and click on the Admin icon.
 From the hamburger menu, choose Apps and then Gmail.

-Continue reading “Migrating to 365?
-Here is what you need to know.”Setting up email branding in Outlook 2016 for Windows
+Continue reading “Routing rules for Google Workspace for email branding”Setting up email branding in Outlook 2016 for Windows

 Please note: 365 email users do not need to follow the below steps in order to brand their outgoing email; rather our support personnel can setup your 365 organization to route your outbound email via our branding servers using the centralised 365 interface.
 This makes management of outbound email much more simple.